 Use a Black Light to Show Up Fluorescent Line

-If you want to make night fishing a little bit easier, consider using a fluorescent line with a black-light (click here to buy a good one) to make it highly visible to you.
+If you want to make night fishing a little bit easier, consider using a fluorescent line with a black-light to make it highly visible to you.
 Black lights can be found in battery-powered lanterns, as well as light strips you can attach to your boat’s rub rail.
 A black light will not only help to gently illuminate the area of the water around your boat, but will also help the line glow when it comes close.

 Many professional anglers that focus on night fishing for the big trophy bass will use fluorescent line and black lights to get an edge over the competition.
 It’s much easier to maintain an organized boat deck when you can see exactly where your rods, rigs, and reels are laying by locating the glowing line itself, plus black lights will not scare away fish.